HigherOrderCO/HVM/README.md

 it is **beta-optimal**, which means it, in several cases, can be exponentially faster than the every other functional runtime, including Haskell's GHC.

-That is possible due to a new model of computation, the Interaction Net, a natural combination of the Turing Machine with the Lambda Calculus.
+That is possible due to a new model of computation, the Interaction Net, which combines the Turing Machine with the Lambda Calculus.
 Up until recently, that model, despite elegant, was not efficient in practice.
-Thanks to a new breaktrough, HOVM can now beat mature compilers, despite being just a prototype.
+A recent breaktrough, though, improved its efficiency drastically, giving birth to the HOVM.
+Despite being a prototype, it already beats mature compilers for several inputs, and it is set to scale towards uncharted levels of performance.

-Have you ever dreamed of a future where developers wrote high-level code in language that felt **as elegant as Haskell**, and that code was compiled to executables **as memory-efficiency of Rust**, all while enjoying the **massive parallelism of CUDA**?
-Wait no more, the future has arrived!
+**Welcome to the inevitable parallel, functional future of computation!**

 Usage
 -----